 Asset: The display name of the managed system.

 Access Type: The type of access request appears in the Access Type column.
-If the type is a drop-down, you can click the drop-down then multiple access request types are available.
-Click the drop-down and select the access type, in this case, API Key.
+If the type is a drop-down, multiple access request types are available.
+Select the hyperlink and select the access type.

 Asset Description: (When applicable) The description of the asset.